xephonhq/tsdb-ql/doc/influxdb.md

 # InfluxDB

-InfluxDB is a greate reference for tsdb-ql
+InfluxDB is a great reference for tsdb-ql

 ## TODO